Leap Administration#

 • You can copy and paste multiple email addresses from either a single column in an Excel spreadsheet or a semicolon-, space-, new line-, or comma-delimited list (for example, a CSV file).

-Set solver access limit (time-based projects only)
+Set Solver Access to Unlimited (time-based projects only)

 Maximum amount of solver-access time available per month for the specified invitees.
 You set this maximum with one of the following options: